EanMcDonaldWojciechowski/SoftDevProject/report/doc.md

 We want to parse a sor file and create a dataframe.
 The sorer will go through each field in the file, construct the schema, populate the columns, and create a dataframe at the end.

 Implementation: where we describe how the system is built, this can include a description of the classes and their API, but only the class you deem relevant and worth describing.
 (For example: do not describe the utility classes.)

+WordCounter:
+Our code works from the standpoint of our Dataframe downwards.
+We can get parts of your code given to us working but we are having a hard time getting different parts of your code working with other parts of your code.
+This is because you made some design decisions that we may not agree with and may not work with how we structured our APIs.
+We made an attempt to change both you code and our code to work together but we ran into problems with pointers and addresses since we handle our code differently.

 Sorer:
 Our original sorer implementation was created in Python, so we chose to use cs4500-a1p1’s sorer.
 To interface our DataFrame with their sorer we made a few changes to their implementation.
 We created a new method sorToDataframe, which would convert a read sor file into a dataframe.
 We refactored their adapter to work with our column implementation, giving us the ability to read data from a sor file and add it column by column to a dataframe.